robot5000-design/ms2/README.md

 The documentation is saved in a folder named _out_ by default and a webpage is generated which contains information on all classes and functions.
 The JavaScript code was broken into smaller functions where possible or where deemed to be useful, to make for easier reading and future refactoring.
+Even so, given more time there is room for further optimisation in this area.
 [Link to JSDoc documentation webpage.](https://robot5000-design.github.io/ms2-the-science-quiz/out/index.html)

 ---